 As a business, you have two options when implementing your stock control system.
 You can either opt for a manual stock control system where inventories & stock levels are controlled manually.
-Annual audits are usually the prefered option for SME business owners.
+Annual audits are usually the preferred option for SME business owners.

 Alternatively, you can opt for a stock control system operating through computer software.
 We would strongly recommend choosing software if you are dealing with a large number of products.
 Computer software also allows for your business to expand and take on more products as well as different variations.

 One of the first steps you will need to do is establish an inventory of all the products you are producing and selling to your consumers.
 If you are offering your products online, then your list should relate closely to your online store.
 Each product/item should have a monetary value/price attached.

 Stock Control Software

 For now, we will focus on a stock control system which is supported by computer software.
 Even though a software stock system shares the same principles as a manual one, day-to-day management becomes a lot easier.

 A computerised stock control system is an excellent option with large amounts of stock as well as different product types.
 We also find that the following features are advantageous;

 Regular & accurate stock updates – All functions of your stock control system making use of the same data, allowing you to produce stock control reports as regularly as you wish.
 Periodically checking stock is very useful for forecasting and generating purchase orders.

 Automatic re-ordering – As mentioned previously, a computerised stock system will automatically request/process more stock when your buffer stock is reached — removing the role of manually checking the stock levels.